 25. Box-Tree Moth

-Originally from East Asia, the box-tree moth has become an invasive species in Europe and the U.S. They are easily recognizable by their mostly white bodies.
-They usually only eat the leaves of box trees but sometimes eat the bark which sadly causes the tree to die.
+Originally from East Asia, the box-tree moth is easily recognizable by their mostly white bodies.
+They have become an invasive species in Europe and the U.S. and usually only eat the leaves of box trees but sometimes they start munching on the bark which sadly causes the tree to die.

 Learn More: Butterfly Conservation